 It is impossible to say for sure, but you should plan on at least 2 hours and it may take much longer depending on how many other people have tickets that day and how many ADA’s are working the Courtroom.

-What is a good outcome for a speeding ticket?
+What is the best outcome for a speeding ticket?

 Generally speaking a reduction to a non-moving violation such as improper equipment is the best outcome short of a dismissal.
 If the ADA won’t give you an improper equipment then the next best outcome is either a reduction to 9 over or 5 over or perhaps a PJC depending on your driving record and what State your license is from.

-Currently an improper equipment costs $263 in Mecklenburg County, although in Union County that fee varies between $263 and $338.
+Currently a reduction to improper equipment costs $263 in Mecklenburg County, although in Union County that fee varies between $263 and $338.
 Furthermore these fees are subject to change as Court fees go up every few years with almost no notice.

 How do I get a reduction to improper equipment?